programista-de/100EUR/TOOLS.md

 for Admins, DevOps, manage the remote connections
 + Opensource, https://github.com/mRemoteNG
 + Free

+### Download
 https://mremoteng.org/download

+### Connections
 RDP (Remote Desktop/Terminal Server)
 VNC (Virtual Network Computing)
 ICA (Citrix Independent Computing Architecture)
 SSH (Secure Shell)
 Telnet (TELecommunication NETwork)
-    HTTP/HTTPS (Hypertext Transfer Protocol)
+HTTP/HTTPS (Hypertext Transfer Protocol) rlogin
-    rlogin
 Raw Socket Connections

 ## AnyDesk
 for each person, worker, for one or more connection, easy to connect
 + Free

+### Download
+https://anydesk.com/platforms/windows

+### Description
 AnyDesk enables you to work remotely from wherever you are.
 Every time you need to access a remote screen, whether it is just across the office floor or on the other side of the world, you can use AnyDesk.
-Just start the downloaded AnyDesk.exe file and you are ready to go. https://anydesk.com/platforms/windows
+Just start the downloaded AnyDesk.exe file and you are ready to go.

 # Devops Tools